fjcorona/spring-boot-user-endpoint/README.md

 ## _Column_

 In the same way table's columns are derived from entities properties, so by default JPA will look for the names of your properties as fields of the table you indicate the Entity it is.
-As you can see, in the database the fields names has an **usr_** prefix that the class properties don't have, son we need the `@Column` annotation to explicity indicate property by property which field tables will be linked with.
+As you can see, in the database the fields names has an **usr_** prefix that the class properties don't have, so we need the `@Column` annotation to explicity indicate property by property which field tables will be linked with.

 ```java
 @Column(name = "usr_name", nullable = false)